mercedes-benz/acentrik/helm-charts/README.md

 ### Initialize database
 The newly created edge node must be initialized after the installation completed.

-Assuming your Operator-Service (operator-api) is running on namespace 'ocean-operator' with port 8050, perform the following.
+Assuming your Operator-Service (operator-api) is running on namespace 'ocean-operator' with port 8050, perform the following actions.

 Portfoward to the running operator-api service
 ```
 kubectl port-forward service/operator-api 8050:8050 -n ocean-operator
 ```

-Run a curl command to call the REST API below
+Run a curl command to call the initialization REST API
 ```
 curl -X POST "http://localhost:8050/api/v1/operator/pgsqlinit" -H "accept: application/json"
 ```